 What Are Sources of Green Energy?

 Green energy today mainly comes from using the sun and wind as power sources.
-Solar energy is harnessed using solar panels that use sunlight to provide energy to homes.
+Solar energy is harnessed using solar panels that provide energy to homes.
 They can be installed on the roof of homes and create a sustainable source of energy.
 They are expensive to install, but they are a long-term investment and save on energy expenses in the long run.

 Other forms of renewable energy are geothermal, hydroelectric, and biomass.